The Wisdom Academy presents

 In Encountering the Mind’s Natural Luminosity, you’ll learn a unique mode of knowing that gives you access to this vital intuition.
 This mode presents a different path from both experiential scientific exploration and inference supported by reason.

 Scroll down to learn more, or click below to save your seat today.
 You’ll enjoy ongoing access to course materials.
-The course starts on June 14, 2024; please scroll down for the full schedule.
+The course started on June 14, 2024 but you can learn at your own pace.
+Please scroll down for the full schedule.

 Tuition: $247 USD